courtesysoft/zerolith-preview/README.md

 Zerolith wants to be a Laravel competitor when it grows up.
 It wants to help users of it create applications as fast, if not faster.
 That means being a complete development toolkit that can handle all aspects of modern application needs.

-We plan for the full public release version to be completed sometime by the end of 2024.
+We plan for the full public release version to be completed sometime in early 2025.

-At some point we want to follow up with v2.0 and include a web-browser based rapid development environment that can generate code, and anything else we discover that can help developers using Zerolith.
+We want to follow up with v2.0 and include a web-browser based rapid development environment that can generate code, and anything else we discover that can help developers using Zerolith.

 # Outro